In The Beginning!

 In February 2009, following years of weathering, trail use and minimal maintenance, community concerned then questioned the state of this aging rail trail.
 Not only had the trail slipped off the radar for most trail users, it also had gaps in the trail due to six missing railway bridges, plus a held view that a new end destination of significance was needed.

 Early success, to the surprise and delight of those involved, was due to the cooperation of the City of Greater Bendigo Council and the Victorian State Government being assisted by local political representative Jacinta Allan MP.
 Joint finding of $3.22M was announced in May 2010, with a significant $1.32M committed by the Council.
-This joint funding was initially for a four year project, later to be increased to 4.5 years, to upgrade existing and extend the trail from Axedale to Heathcote.
+This joint funding was initially as a four year project, yet this would extend out to 5 years to upgrade the existing and extend the trail from Axedale to Heathcote.

 Physical progress has been marked by the installation of the six previously missing bridges between Bendigo and Axedale, trail extension and surface upgrading, the replacement of the Axe Creek suspension bridge in 2012, a new bridge over the Hargreaves Creek, and the Campaspe River bridge in 2013.
-The linking of the new trail section at Axedale to the new Campaspe River trail bridge has been made by the construction of a cycle tunnel under the McIvor Highway in January 2014.
+The linking of the new trail section at Axedale to the new Campaspe River trail bridge has been made by the construction of a ‘tunnel’ (underpass) under the McIvor Highway over just one weekend in January 2014.
 The length of the trail in March 2014 was 25kms and growing.
 The next planning challenge was to cross the Mt Ida Creek and Lake Eppalock inlet, to cover the span of this reservoir’s water catchment area that was the original reason for closing that section of railway line in 1958.

-A continious trail between Axedale and Heathcote was open to the public on 15 May 2015, allowing full access to this off-road rail trail between Bendigo and Heathcote for the very first time.
+A continuous trail between Axedale and Heathcote was available to the public on 15 May 2015, allowing full access to this off-road rail trail between Bendigo and Heathcote for the very first time.

-Additional trail facilities such as 14 table and seats, plus 28 bike racks have also been provided at various points along the trail due to efforts of the Friends of the Bendigo-Kilmore Rail Trail, with the funding support of various businesses (Fosterville Gold Mine, Open Infrastructure Austrailia, CVGT Austrailia) and community group grants (Strathfieldsaye District Community Enterprise, Y Service Club of Bendigo, Axedale Our Town Our Future, Lions Club of Heathcote) and City of Greater Bendigo.
+Additional trail facilities such as 21 table and seats, plus 28 bike racks have also been provided at various points along the trail due to efforts of the Friends of the Bendigo-Kilmore Rail Trail community group, with the funding support of various businesses (Fosterville Gold Mine, Open Infrastructure Austrailia, CVGT Austrailia) and community group grants (Strathfieldsaye Districts Community Enterprise, Y Service Club of Bendigo, Axedale Our Town Our Future, Lions Club of Heathcote) and City of Greater Bendigo.
 As well, a number of informative features that include wayfinding signage, information boards and maps have been installed between the Bendigo Creek Trail in North Bendigo and Pink Cliffs Rd Heathcote.

 Typical O’Keefe Rail Trail table-seats and bike racks facilities.
 Photo: Les Lewis

 Also replica historical features have also been constructed along the trail, by the Friends group, to indicated railway infrastructure that was once part of the railway line.
-Two representative platforms, replica concrete marker (mile) posts (noting the original railway mile distance points between Heathcote and North Bendigo), every former station has been identified by a replica station name board sign, and a couple of replica telephone poles are some of the historic elements that can now be experienced on the trail.
+Three representative platforms, replica concrete marker (mile) posts (noting the original railway mile distance points between Heathcote and North Bendigo),identification of each former station by a replica station name board sign, two replica telephone poles, a set of refurbished railway gates, and an original Victorian Railway’s GY railway wagon placed on a constructed section of railway line with sleepers are some of the historic elements that can now be experienced on the trail.

 This latest trail extension was officially opened by Hon Jacinta Allen MP Minister for Transport and Employment, Member for Bendigo East, and Mayor Cr.
 Rod Fyffe on 21 December in front of 100+ attendees at the O’Keefe Rail Trail shelter area off Herriot St Heathcote.
 A plaque marking the occasion was unveiled by Minister Allan, Mayor Fyffe, and President of the Friends of the Bendigo-Kilmore Rail Trail, Garry Long.